Code-Institute-Submissions/Jdzelhorst-Hacks4Life_FebResub/README.md

 The website was tested using the [W3C html validator](https://validator.w3.org/) for the html-code and [Css-validator from jigsaw](https://jigsaw.w3.org/css-validator/) for the css-code.

 ### HTML
-In the html-validator there were 8 errors in total:
+8 errors occured in the html-validator:

 #1: "Start tag seen without seeing a doctype first.
 Expected < !DOCTYPE html>".
 Possible cause: a rookie mistake, never to happen again.